PrathamArora20/House_Price_Predictor/README.md

 Trained the Model using the Training set and the cross Validated and calculated the error using the Testing data to check if the predicted values are a good estimate of the actual prices.

-(Analysis and model in Jupyer notebook -> https://github.com/PrathamArora20/House_Price_Predictor/blob/main/Housing%20Prediction.ipynb )
+(Analysis and model in Jupyter notebook -> https://github.com/PrathamArora20/House_Price_Predictor/blob/main/Housing%20Prediction.ipynb )